pjssilva/Robot-dance/README.md

 * `cities_data.csv`: basic cities data in CSV format.
 It must contain one line per city, with the city name as index and the following named columns:
-    * `s0`: initial value for the S variable in the SEIR model.
+    * `S1`: initial value for the S variable in the SEIR model.
-    * `e0`: initial value for the E variable in the SEIR model.
+    * `E1`: initial value for the E variable in the SEIR model.
-    * `i0`: initial value for the I variable in the SEIR model.
+    * `I1`: initial value for the I variable in the SEIR model.
-    * `r0`: initial value for the R variable in the SEIR model.
+    * `R1`: initial value for the R variable in the SEIR model.
     * `population`: population of the city.

+  Alternatively to this file, the user can make available the information with the (cummulated) number of infected to estimate the initial data `S1, E1, I1, R1`.
+This file shoulbe named `pre_cities_data.csv` with columns labeled:
+    * `city`: the city name.
+    * `state`: the state code if you want to select by state (or a neutral string).
+    * `date`: a date where the accumulated infected was measured, they have to be made daily from the start of the data for `city` up to a final common day.
+    * `confirmed`: the *accumulated* number of confirmed cases.
+    * `estimated_population_2019`: contains the estimated population of the city (the same number repeated).
+  The file can have other columns, but only those will be used by the program.

 * `mobility_matrix.csv`: the mobility matrix, with labels and index using the cities names.
   The cities must be the same cities that appear in `cities_data.csv` and in the same